cvanballegooijen/joostvdg.github.io/README.md

 # jx convert jenkinsfile

-`jx convert jenkinsfile` is a plugin for [Jenkins X](https://jenkins-x.io) to assist in converting from the legacy `Jenkinsfile`-based pipelines to the modern `jenkins-x.yml`-based pipelines.
-It will attempt to convert an existing `Jenkinsfile` into the equivalent `jenkins-x.yml` in the same directory, letting the user know if there are parts of the existing `Jenkinsfile` which cannot be converted.
+`jx convert jenkinsfile` is a plugin for [Jenkins X](https://jenkins-x.io) to assist in converting from the legacy `Jenkinsfile`-based pipelines to the modern `jenkins-x.yaml`-based pipelines.
+It will attempt to convert an existing `Jenkinsfile` into the equivalent `jenkins-x.yaml` in the same directory, letting the user know if there are parts of the existing `Jenkinsfile` which cannot be converted.

-Directives in the `Jenkinsfile` which cannot be automatically converted will be noted in the  `jenkins-x.yml` with comments showing the `Jenkinsfile` snippet, and steps which cannot be converted will be noted with comments and replaced by `echo ... && exit 1` in the actual pipeline execution.
+Directives in the `Jenkinsfile` which cannot be automatically converted will be noted in the  `jenkins-x.yaml` with comments showing the `Jenkinsfile` snippet, and steps which cannot be converted will be noted with comments and replaced by `echo ... && exit 1` in the actual pipeline execution.

-If the `Jenkinsfile` contains code outside of the `pipeline { ... }` block, or unknown Declarative directives, `jx convert jenkinsfile` will exit with an error.
+If the `Jenkinsfile` contains code outside of the `pipeline { ... }` block, or unknown Declarative directives, `jx-convert-jenkinsfile` will exit with an error.

 ## Installation